Abarth Simca 2000: History

-Product description
+Design

-The A-S 2000 was a coupé powered by a four-cylinder Abarth engine of 1946.27 cc, rated at 202 PS.
+The Abarth-Simca 2000 was a coupé powered by a four-cylinder Abarth engine of 1946 cc, rated at 192 PS.
 Its maximum speed was listed as 168 mph.
-Its overall length was 11.84 ft, overall width was 4.85 ft, height was 3.93 ft, its wheelbase was 6.86 ft, its front track was 4.167 ft, and its rear track was 4.27 ft.
+The front track is 1270 mm, and its rear track is 1300 mm.
 Its fuel tank held 6.6 imperial gallons, although optional tanks of 12.1, 18.7 and 24.2 imperial gallons were also available.
-Its empty weight was 1518 lb.
+Its empty weight was 690 kg.

 The radiator-cooling inlet was a low-set oval in a forward-thrusting nose; there was no obvious forward bumper.
 The two headlights were set under transparent fairings.
 The bonnet was long and markedly sloped.
 Its windshield was more highly sloped than most contemporary vehicles.
 An upturned air deflector was mounted atop the rear trunk.

 The gasoline tank was filled through a lid-covered cap located at the upper-right hand corner of the nearly-flat rear window.